What is an Education, Health and Care Needs Assessment

 Considering whether an EHC needs assessment is necessary.

 Following a request, the LA must determine whether an EHC needs assessment is necessary.
-The LA mustmake a decision and communicate this to the child’s parent or young person within 6 weeks of receiving the request.
+Portsmouth LA will make a decision and communicate this to the child’s parent or young person within 4 weeks of receiving the request.

 The LA must also notify the child’s parent or the young person that it is considering the request as soon as practicable following the request so they have sufficient time to provide their views.